eFinder

 “The energy secretary, Sharon Garin, told reporters earlier on Tuesday that with the cost of liquefied natural gas (LNG) soaring, the country would 'temporarily' be forced to lean even more heavily on coal.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to confirm the energy secretary's statements about coal reliance.
+No sources were found to confirm the energy secretary's statements about coal.

 “Indonesia has assured the Philippines it would place no limits on coal orders, Garin said.
 'There’s no restriction on our importation of coal from Indonesia as of today,' she said, adding that increased purchases may not be necessary.”